How To Get Rid Of Blow Flies In Houston

 Fully grown rats are bigger than mice, but a rat that is still developing can easily be mistaken for a mouse.
 A couple of other differences between the two are that mice have pointier noses, while rats' noses are blunter, and mice usually have long, hairy tails while rats have long, bare tails.
 Unfortunately, if you see a rodent scurry across your kitchen, you probably won’t be able to look closely enough to determine whether you have mice or rats in your home.

-In the DFW area, roof rats and mice are the most common home and business invaders.
+In Texas, roof rats and mice are the most common home and business invaders.
 Both of these rodents like to nest in attics, but that’s not the only place you’ll find them.
-Mice especially will nest in a variety of areas, but typically choose secluded spots that have access to nest-building materials, and are close to a steady food source.
+Mice especially will nest in a variety of areas, but typically choose secluded spots that have access to nest-building materials and are close to a steady food source.

 Complete the form below and we will contact you to discuss your pest problem!

 Swipe to view more!

 January 21, 2022

 Termite infestations create billions of dollars worth of structural damage annually in the United States.
 Find out how you can protect your Fort Worth property right here.